-The building was a solid, three-story brick structure with arched entrances, clearly built to handle malting as well as normal brewing operations.
+The building was a solid, three-story brick structure with arched entrances, built evidently to handle malting as well as normal brewing operations.
 This explains the thick, weight-bearing walls.

 Messrs.
-Brooks, Jones, etc. were ahead of their time, indeed by 160 years or so, given craft brewing success not just on the Continent but to a limited extent in Germany itself.
+Brooks, Jones, etc. were ahead of their time, indeed by 160 years or so, given that is craft brewing success on the Continent including to a limited extent in Germany.

 Germans were always capable of appreciating good English and Irish beer.
-Bass Ale, Guinness and other porter, and other over-the-Channel names enjoyed repute in German lands, even – indeed especially – in the heyday of German and Austrian brewing.
+Bass Ale, Guinness’s and other porter, and other over-the-Channel brands enjoyed good repute in the German lands, even – indeed especially – during the heyday of German and Austrian brewing.

 In fact, porter became a minor specialty of some German brewers, a legacy of the influence the original imports had.

 What was the Senhals Englische beer like?
 We can only guess.
 It seems the brewery failed not from want of customers but the usual problems of tight finances.
-The fact that the product was bottled suggests perhaps too the intended market was too narrow.
+The fact that the product was bottled suggests too perhaps that the intended market was too narrow.

-Beer from the barrel would have broadened the appeal to locals.
-Perhaps though they were wedded to the famous Mosel wines and indigenous beers or ciders.
-Maybe English beer in German wine country just wasn’t fated to be, then.
+Beer from the barrel would have broadened the appeal.
+Or maybe English beer in the German wine country just wasn’t fated to be.

-Today, in distant Rochester, NY the long-established, satisfyingly German-sounding Rohrbach Brewing Co. markets a Moselle English Porter, pictured above.
+Today, in distant Rochester, New York the long-established, German-sounding Rohrbach Brewing Co. markets a Moselle English Porter.
 It is part of the brewery’s small-batch series.

-There is no connection as far as I know to the intrepid 1850s British brewers in central-west Germany, but as the name resonates anyway I include their label here.
-All reports suggest a prima beer, too.
+There is no connection, as far as I know, to the intrepid 1850s English Brewery in central-west Germany, but as the name resonates anyway I mention them here.
+All reports suggest a prima beer, in fact.

-I will look for it when in Rochester this fall re-visiting western New York State, and will raise a toast to the Englishmen who had the chutzpah to brew beer in Germania – hopefully with Moselle English Porter.
+I will look for it when in Rochester this fall re-visiting western New York State, and raise a toast to the Englishmen who had the chutzpah to brew beer in Germania – hopefully with Moselle English Porter in my hand.

-To conclude, below is an image of charming Senhals today, from the town’s website, here.
-Senhals is now known officially as Senheim, or Senheim-Senhals, the second name is the larger, not-quite-adjoining town on the opposite bank.
-On flows the Moselle, even as a second river flowing through the towns, of English porter and ale, long ago dried up.
+To conclude, below is an image of charming Senhals today, from the town’s website here.
+Senhals is known officially today as Senheim, or Senheim-Senhals, the second name is the larger, not-quite-adjoining town on the opposite bank.
+On flows the Moselle, even as a second river flowing through these towns – of English porter and ale – dried up long ago.

 Note re images: each image above was sourced from the sites mentioned and linked in the text.
 All intellectual property in the sources belongs solely to the lawful owners, as applicable.
 Images are used for educational and historical purposes.
 All feedback welcome.